StarfallProjects/tech-writer-toolkit/docs/index.md

----
-home: true
-actionText: Guides →
-actionLink: /guides/
-footer: MIT Licensed
----
+# Tech Writer Toolkit

 ## Purpose

 Consultant and freelance tech writers often work alone.
 They create documents and tools to help their work, including contracts, workflows, email templates and more.
 This site started as a place to collate these resources, bringing together the tools and experience of a diverse range of consultants.

-The [guides](guides/index.md) section is a good starting point for new freelancers and professionals who are refocusing their career.
-It provides key points to think about when planning your freelance career, and templates to get started with.

-[Resources](resources/index.md) provides currated collections of links.
+[Resources](resources/introduction.md) provides currated collections of links.

-Refer to [about](about/index.md) for information about the contributors to this site.
+Refer to [about](about.md) for information about the contributors to this site.
 The [GitHub README](https://github.com/StarfallProjects/consultant-tech-writer-toolkit) provides details on how to add content or suggestions.